thunder/thunder-develop/README.md

 This will install thunder into the docroot folder.
 The actual distribution repository will be cloned into docroot/profiles/contrib/thunder.

-If the docroot folder does not contain the index.php execute the drupal-scaffold composer command

-    composer drupal-scaffold

 Now you can install thunder.
 Point the web server to the docroot directory and do a normal site install.

 To work on the distribution, work inside the docroot/profiles/contrib/thunder